Gurram-Sowmya/jobsxplo/README.md

 Live, no-login, 3D globe of jobs posted today/yesterday/2-days-ago — pulled directly from company ATS feeds.

-## Current status: Stage 11 complete (manual pass), Stage 12 in progress
+## Current status: Stage 12 nearly complete (one confirmation pending)

 There's a real, live, self-updating site: a 3D globe (`index.html`, built with `globe.gl`) that loads `data/jobs.json` — which regenerates itself automatically every 6 hours (Stage 7) from **14 companies** — and plots one dot per job, colored by freshness.
 Five filters (Role, Work mode, Experience, Location, Company) narrow the globe instantly in the browser, plus a clickable freshness legend and a rotation pause/resume button.
 The site is responsive on both desktop and mobile.
 Confirmed live: the Company dropdown correctly shows ~10 of the 14 companies at any given time - the other ~4 simply don't have a posting inside the current 2-day freshness window, which is expected, correct behavior, not a bug.